 5 Tips on how to invest in real-esate

 1. Reflect on your affordability

-Before seeking to invest in an industrial property, examine your finances and investment portfolio to determine whether you can actually afford the investment.
+Before seeking to invest in industrial property, examine your finances and investment portfolio to determine whether you can actually afford the investment.
 Buying property often comes with hidden costs, so make sure you have enough disposable income to pay for any expenses that may pop up along the way.